 The purpose of prayer is to keep one's commitment to change fresh in mind.
-Alcoholics are prone to amnesia about our alcoholism, especially in the early days of recovery.
-The idea of a drink comes to mind and the myriad of reasons to decline simply don't come to mind.
-If you start each day with a prayer to stay sober through the day, you are more likely to remember the reasons it matters to you.
+Addicts (including Al-Anonics) are prone to amnesia about our disease, especially in the early days of recovery.
+The idea of a fix comes to mind and the myriad of reasons to decline simply don't come to mind.
+If you start each day with a prayer to stay abstinent through the day, you are more likely to remember the reasons it matters to you.